google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ---

-# Which is Best?
+# Which regularization is best?

 <!--
-It really depends.
+It depends.

-L1 regularization can drive coefficients to zero and tends to produce a sparse model.
+- L1 regularization can drive coefficients to zero, and tends to produce a sparse model.

-L2 regularization is less likely to drive coefficients to zero and tends to produce a more dense model.
+- L2 regularization is less likely to drive coefficients to zero, and tends to produce a more dense model.

-ElasticNet works well in many situations.
+- ElasticNet, as a compromise, works well in many situations.

 It is probably worth experimenting with each method to see which works best for your particular model.
 -->